brunogarciac2/advanced-programming-titanic-game/gm_guide.md

 ### Echoes (Show to Players)

-- Echo A: Lanterns sway as the deck tilts; Tornquist steadies a stranger amid rising alarm.
+- Echo A: Coelho boards at Southampton (S); a third-class ticket rustles in hand.
-- Echo B: Burke boards at Queenstown (Q); a third-class ticket rustles in hand.
+- Echo B: Tobin boards at Queenstown (Q); a third-class ticket rustles in hand.
-- Echo C: In the final chaos, Karun finds space in a lifeboat and slips into the night.
+- Echo C: In the final chaos, Tikkanen finds space in a lifeboat and slips into the night.
-- Echo D: Meyer boards at Southampton (S); a second-class ticket rustles in hand.
+- Echo D: LeRoy boards at Cherbourg (C); a first-class ticket rustles in hand.
-- Echo E: Rothschild boards at Cherbourg (C); a first-class ticket rustles in hand.
+- Echo E: Lanterns sway as the deck tilts; Landergren steadies a stranger amid rising alarm.

 **Task:** Arrange the echoes (A–E) in correct chronological order.

 ---
 ### GM Guide

-> **Answer:** [[REVEAL_ANSWER]]Correct order: D, E, B, A, C. Boarding echoes come first and follow port order S → C → Q; post-impact echoes (tilted/helping/chaos) follow; the lifeboat escape is last.[[END_REVEAL]]
+> **Answer:** [[REVEAL_ANSWER]]Correct order: A, D, B, E, C. Boarding echoes come first and follow port order S → C → Q; post-impact echoes (tilted/helping/chaos) follow; the lifeboat escape is last.[[END_REVEAL]]
 > **Obtain:** **Temporal Coordinate Fragment 2** revealed when the order is correct.

 ---